 How does it work?

-After traditionally-published and indie-published mentors are chosen by RWA Staff, mentee applicants will be able to view their bios and wish lists and pick four (4) to whom they wish to submit their work.
-Applicants must complete the application, upload a 250 words or less story summary, and upload the first 3 chapters of a complete, never-before-published manuscript to their mentor picks.
-Each mentor will select one mentee to work with on a full manuscript revision, a query letter, a 50-word pitch, a synopsis or a back cover blurb, as well as answer questions about the business of publishing and reaching their indie-author or traditionally-published goals for the next five months.
+After mentors are chosen by the RAMP Coordinator, mentee applicants will be able to view their bios and wish lists and pick six (6) to whom they wish to submit their work.
+Applicants must complete the application, upload a 250 words or less story summary, and upload the first 3 chapters of a complete, never-before-published manuscript.
+Each mentor will select one or two mentees to work with on a full manuscript revision, a query letter, a 50-word pitch, a synopsis or a back cover blurb, as well as answer questions about the business of writing and reaching publishing goals.

-Once the revision period is complete, mentees post their 50-word pitch and contact information on a designated forum for participating agents and editors to review and potentially request more material from those that interest them.
-Mentees will be invited to participate in an Indie Master Class at the RWA Annual Conference where they will learn about self-publishing from award winning, best-selling indie authors and other professionals.
+Once the sixteen (16) week revision period is complete, mentees post their 50-word pitch and contact information on a designated forum for participating agents and editors to review and potentially request more material from those that interest them.
+Mentees attend the 2-day, virtual Indie Author Weekend– a min conference where they learn about self-publishing from award winning, best-selling indie authors and other professionals.

 Who can participate?

 The RAMP program is only open to RWA members.

-must be RWA members who are General PAN, PAN-Eligible, PAN-Equivalent, or past RITA winners.
+Mentors must be RWA members who are General PAN, PAN-Eligible, PAN-Provisional or PAN-Equivalent.

-can be RWA General or Associate-Writer members, published or unpublished.
+Mentees can be RWA General or Associate-Writer members, unpublished.

 must meet the qualifications to be considered "RWA-Eligible